The Complete Guide to Premiere Pro Color Correction

 Scopes in Comparison View

 The scopes behave as you’d expect in Comparison mode.
-In essence, they reflect what you see in the Program Monitor.
+They reflect what you see in the Program Monitor.

 In Horizontal Split mode, the scopes show the full image, but there’s no visual split in the scopes.
 But when you start adjusting sliders and color wheels, you will see if the before and after levels are aligned or not.